Pranit-Bhujel/Sardaarji_Webiste/README.md

 ## Sardaarji-Website

-This is the official website for an authentic Punjabi Restaurant.
-The website uses just an external js library called the swiper js.
+This is the official website for an authentic Punjabi food selling restaurant, **Sardaarji Restaurant.**

-The website includes:
+The website includes the following:
 - Home page
-- Location information of the restaurant across the nation
 - Gallery
 - About Sardaarji
 - Meals they serve
 - Feedback form
 - Contact details
+- Various Location information